Martin-Justin/ABM_peer_disagreement/README.md

 $$
 C_2 = \mu_2= \frac{\alpha_2}{\alpha_2+\beta_2}
-$
+$$

 Each agents starts with some prior beliefs about the success rate of each bandit.
-Alphas and betas for the priors are usually pulled from an uniform distribution between some interval.
+Alphas and betas for the priors are usually pulled from some uniform distribution.

 Agents can also share data about their pulls.
-The simulation runs in rounds: each round agents pull from one of the two bandits, share data and update their assessments.
+The simulation runs in rounds: each round, agents pull from one of the two bandits, share data and update their assessments.

 ## Usage in philosophy of science

-This model has be used to study grup learning under different conditions.
+This model has been used to study grup learning under different conditions.
 Some examples include:

 - Zollman ([2007](https://www.cambridge.org/core/journals/philosophy-of-science/article/communication-structure-of-epistemic-communities/B1A3770084C04C26A3533626E7AABBFD)) studied how different ways of sharing the data between agents (i.e., the social structure of the model) affect the speed and successfulness of the group inquiry
-- Kummerfeld & Zollman ([2016](https://www.journals.uchicago.edu/doi/full/10.1093/bjps/axv013)) studied different exploratory strategies where agents pull from the preferred bandit with 1 - epsilon probability
+- Kummerfeld & Zollman ([2016](https://www.journals.uchicago.edu/doi/full/10.1093/bjps/axv013)) studied different exploratory strategies where agents pull from the preferred bandit with 1 - $\epsilon$ probability
 - Weatherall, O’Connor and Bruner ([2020](https://www.journals.uchicago.edu/doi/10.1093/bjps/axy062)) looked at what happened if some agents selectively report their data or if some agents can make more pulls each round than others
 - Watherall and O’Connor ([2020](https://link.springer.com/article/10.1007/s11229-019-02520-2)) studied the effects of agents confirming to the majority when choosing which bandit to pull
 - Fry and Šešelja ([2020](https://www.journals.uchicago.edu/doi/10.1093/bjps/axy039)) tested the robustness of Zollman’s 2007 and 2010 results under more relaxed assumptions